 The restored 1930’s Midland Hotel combines Art Deco with Victorian history in a unique building that’s a beacon in the night.
-The interior of this English Lakes hotel is just as impressive; on a quick tour of the building the artworks come thick and fast; many by Stonemason Eric Gill.
-In fact it’s like a classical art deco treasure hunt where if you look closely you will find Odysseus being welcomed from the sea by Nausicaa in a 16ft relief at reception, and Neptune on the ceiling of the circular staircase.
+The interior of this English Lakes hotel is just as impressive.
+On a quick tour of the building the artworks come thick and fast, many by Stonemason Eric Gill.
+In fact it’s like a classical art deco treasure hunt with Odysseus being welcomed from the sea by Nausicaa in a 16ft relief at reception, and Neptune on the ceiling of the circular staircase.

 You can have fun on the staircase too, descending it like a film star.
-Guide Bran Jenkins tells me several film stars have held the banister, which dates back to 1933, including Lawrence Olivier and Roger Moore.
+Guide Brian Jenkins tells me several film stars have held the banister, which dates back to 1933, including Lawrence Olivier and Roger Moore.
 “They tried not to over-polish it when it was restored,” he says as I run my hand over the speckles.”
 The hotel changes its appearance depending on the weather.
 When the sun comes out, the blue and green glass flecks in the rendering turn the upper floor into a glitter ball.
 In the grey and bracing morning air, our panoramic windows with a sea view pull right back to let the fresh wind into our room.
 At one point I think a seagull might join us for breakfast.

 The restaurant is loveliest in the summer when the sun is setting.
 You can also watch the sun go down with a cocktail supped beneath the Eric Ravilious mural in the Rotunda bar.
 This mural appeared in TV Poirot’s Double Sin.
-This Morecambe hotel is expensive for an area where a coffee can set you back a coin or two; even a cup of tea will cost you the best part of a fiver, cocktails come with city price tags, and you will feel you are in a strange oasis of posh when you step outside.
+This Morecambe hotel is expensive for an area where a coffee can set you back a coin or two; cocktails come with city price tags, and you will feel you are in a strange oasis of posh when you step outside.
 But go for the sense of going back in time and for the view.
 It’s priceless.

 3 Do a treasure trail